-Nigeria is located in West Africa and is the most populous country in Africa.
+The Nightlight began offering adoption services for the children of the nation of Nigeria in 2016.
+Nigeria is located in West Africa and has the largest population on the continent of Africa.
 For this reason, it is often referred to as the “Giant of Africa”.
 The capital of Nigeria is Abuja and the largest city is Lagos.
-The country is nearly equally divided between Christianity and Islam.
-The fees for an adoption from Nigeria are reasonable, and we estimate that the process will take approximately 1 ½ years from application to completion depending upon the type of child you are seeking to adopt.
+The fees for adoption from Nigeria are reasonable, and it is estimated that the process will take approximately 1.5 years from application to adoption completion depending upon the type of child you are seeking to adopt.

 ELIGIBILITY TO ADOPT

-Married and singles over 25 years old may adopt from Nigeria.
-Adoptive parents must be at least 21 years older than the child they wish to adopt and singles may only adopt a child of the same gender as the adoptive parent.
-All parents should be physically, mentally and emotionally stable, financially capable; motivated to adopt and should not have any life threatening or life shortening medical conditions.
+Married over 25 years and singles over age 35 old may adopt from Nigeria.
+Adoptive parents must be at least 25 years older than the child they wish to adopt and singles may only adopt a child of the same gender as the adoptive parent.
+Certain factors could keep you from adopting in general or from Nigeria in particular, as each country has its own rules as to who can adopt.
+Before applying, please consult with Nightlight regarding any sensitive issues that may apply to you, such as a divorce, a mental health issue, or a criminal history.

 - Complete an application to Nightlight Christian Adoptions.